Au cœur du stade (video)

-Au cœur du stade is the fifth home video by Canadian singer Celine Dion, released on 30 August 1999.
+Au cœur du stade (English: "in the heart of the stadium") is the fifth home video by Canadian singer Celine Dion, released on 30 August 1999.
 This 90-minute concert was recorded live in June 1999 at the Stade de France in Paris, France, during the Let's Talk About Love World Tour.
 During these two sold-out performances Dion sang in front of over 90,000 spectators at a single show for a total of over 180,000 in only two nights.
 The home video was certified Diamond in France.